-Theater BA: Playwriting
+Theater BA: Playwriting Emphasis

-Like all other theater undergraduate sequences, playwriting is not a "major."
-All undergraduates in the theater program are Theater majors and graduate with a Bachelor of Arts degree in Theater.
+Please note that students in the Department of Theater cannot transfer from their emphasis into the acting or musical theater emphases.
+All undergraduates in the Theater program are Theater majors and graduate with a Bachelor of Arts (B.A.) degree in Theater.